suedinym/SkinAndBones-Skeleton/README.md

 A Better Simple Slideshow http://leemark.github.io/better-simple-slideshow/ Hammer.JS Copyright (c) 2014 Jorik Tangelder <j.tangelder@gmail.com>
 Modals are based on the article "Creating a modal window with HTML5 & CSS3" at Webdesigner Depot by KEENAN PAYNE. http://www.webdesignerdepot.com/2012/10/creating-a-modal-window-with-html5-and-css3/
+Accordion with CSS3, based on Codrops article by Mary Lou https://tympanus.net/codrops/2012/02/21/accordion-with-css3/

 ## Acknowledgement
 Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.